How the 14th Amendment could solve the debt crisis

 When would it need to be invoked?

-Yellen has told congressional leaders they have until a June 1 deadline to take action on the debt ceiling to avoid what many have warned would be significant economic consequences if a default occurs.
+Yellen has told congressional leaders they have until a June 1 deadline to take action to avoid what many have warned would be significant economic consequences if a default occurs.

 Biden is meeting Tuesday with Speaker Kevin McCarthy (R-Calif.) and other congressional leaders to work toward a deal ahead of the deadline, a high-stakes talk after months of impasse between the two parties.